• Skip to main content

 3. Roll dough out.
 Preheat oven to 425°F and line a baking sheet or pizza pan with parchment paper.
 On a lightly floured surface, roll out the dough into a circle that is approximately 13”-14” in diameter.
 Transfer to the parchment-lined pan.

-4. Assemble the galette.
+4. Assemble the pumpkin galette.
 Combine the pumpkin purée with the egg and salt.
 Spread the pumpkin mixture out onto the dough circle, leaving a 2” border of pastry around the outside.
 Add the crumbled goat cheese and sliced shallots evenly on top of the pumpkin.
 Sprinkle with black pepper.
 Fold the pastry border over the filling.
 The center of the galette should be left open.

 5. Bake.
 Bake for about 30 minutes or until the crust is golden brown.
 Keep an eye on it.

-Tips & Tweaks
+Tips

-Instead of making an elaborate criss-cross design, all you’ll do is fold the pastry over the edges.
-One of the best things about making a galette, is that it doesn’t have to be perfect.
-Since galettes inherently have a rustic, homemade vibe, your crust doesn’t have to be perfectly round.
-In fact, an uneven crust gives your pastry more character.
+Instead of making an elaborate criss-cross design, all you'll do is fold the pastry over the edges of the pumpkin galette.
+One of the best things about making a galette, is that it doesn't have to be perfect.

-After you bake your pumpkin galette, let it cool for a bit–it might be hard to resist, but the filling could burn your tongue if you bite into it too quickly.
+After you bake your pumpkin galette, let it cool for a bit--it might be hard to resist, but the filling could burn your tongue if you bite into it too quickly.
 It also gives the filling a chance to set.

 Storage